This Moroccan market is small – just a few blocks – but it’s easy to lose yourself amongst the chaos.

 It rises up a hillside from the dusty plain below it and the best way to explore it is to climb the old steps inside the fortress to the top, up the different levels past the small houses and shops inside the earthen citadel.

-It was used as a filming location from Game of Thrones and you can easily imagine it being a part of that world.
+It was used as a filming location for Game of Thrones and you can easily imagine it being a part of that world.

 It takes a bit of effort to get to the site but is worth it and there is lots of accommodation in the nearby city of Ouarzazate.